tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

    * If you wish to use a custom/legacy tModLoader version from Github, provide either a `tmlversion.txt` file from a modpack or pass the `--tml-version` flag with a specified version, ex. `v2022.06.96.4`

 ### Installing Mods
 Mods will be automatically installed during the tModLoader installation step, but can also be installed separately by running `./manage-tModLoaderServer.sh install --skip-tml`.
-Provide `install.txt` for workshop mods, and make a `Mods` folder with `enabled.json` to enable any necessary mods. **You will need a `Mods/enabled.json` for any mods to be enabled on your server**.
-Any local mod files can also be copied into the Mods directory.
+Provide `install.txt` for workshop mods, and make a `Mods` folder with `enabled.json` to enable any necessary mods.
+Any local mod files can also be copied into the Mods directory. **You will need a `Mods/enabled.json` to contain all Mods that you want enabled**.

-#### Obtaining install.txt
-Because the steam workshop does not use mod names to identify mods, you must create a modpack to install mods from the workshop.
-To get an `install.txt` file and its accompanying `enabled.json`
-1. Go to Workshop
-2. Go to Mod Packs
-3. Click `Save Enabled as New Mod Pack`
-4. Click `Open Mod Pack Folder`.
-5. Enter the folder with the name of your modpack
-6. Copy `install.txt` to your script directory.
-Then make a `Mods` folder and copy the `enabled.json` file into the Mods folder.
-7. Run `./manage-tModLoaderServer.sh install --skip-tml` to install the mods on your server

 ### Launching
 To start a server, run `./manage-tModLoaderServer.sh start`.
 Be sure to pass in `--folder` again if you used a custom location during installation.